karthik-krishna/movie-app-react/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), and uses redux for state management system and consists of 3 pages search, upcoming and movie detail page, search page gives you list of all the movies based on the search query and upcoming movies page gives you a list of all upcoming movies .
-The application uses axios for http requests and uses TMDB apis.
-The application is also offline compatible (PWA).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), and uses redux for state management system and consists of 3 pages home, upcoming and movie detail page, search page gives you list of all the movies based on the search query and upcoming movies page gives you a list of all upcoming movies and by clicking on any movie , it will be re-directed to its detail page where a brief description of the movie and few details related to the movie will be displayed.
+Below you can also find cast and crew, the trailers related to the movie, reviews and similar movies.

+The application uses axios for http requests and uses [TMDB](https://developers.themoviedb.org/3/getting-started/introduction) (The Movie Data Base) apis for the data.

+# Features which can be implemented in future.
+* Show recommended movies based on search
+* Rate the movie as a guest user
+* Authentication
+* Display TV shows, add fav shows, latest episodes etc.,
+* implement pagination for reviews and similar movies in movie detail page
+* Can display 6-7 lines of reviews and then can have a read more button which can be re-directed to another page with complete review.
+There another service call can be made based on review-id

+After authentication
+* Add movie to favourite,
+* Show the favourite movies
+* Rate the movie or Link the rated movie as guest user to the authenticated user

+Unit testing for newly added services

 ## Available Scripts